reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

     invoke test
     ```

-    Or you can run robot directly however then you also need to load your `.env` file
+    Or you can run robot directly

     ```sh
-    set -a; source .env; set +a
     robot --outputdir output ./tests
     ```